m-konopka/CCAugmentation-Experiments-Env/README.md

 ## Reproduction

 To reproduce our results please apply settings specified in `./best-profiles`.
-You can also apply trained weights, which are placed in the same localization.
+You can also use trained weights, which are placed in the same location.

 ## Results